techmsy/LanSpeedView/README.md

   </appSettings>
 </configuration>
 ```
-LogFilePath as Default
+LogFilePath as Default Path

-defaultFileSizeMB as Default
+defaultFileSizeMB as Default Size

 loopCount : Specify the number of loop times